helq/the-little-cppler-book/10-content-block-2.2.md

 return ret;
 ~~~

-seems wasteful, why two lines for something like that.
+seems wasteful.
+Why two lines for something like that?
 Fortunatelly, this is a common
 enough case to have a short version.

 ~~~cpp
 return pair{0, 1};
 ~~~

-:D
+`:D`

 Rewrite, again, the `fib` function from above to use this new simplification.